 Conjunction of the different integral and microscopic methods delivers results exceeding the power of isolated investigations by far.
 Especially the combination of imaging (LM, SEM, TEM), composition-sensitive imaging (BSE and HAADF imaging), diffraction (XRD, EBSD, SAED/CBED) and spectroscopy (EDX, EELS and EFTEM) is extremely efficient in this context.

 Effective sample preparation establishes the basis for further micro structural work.
 For this purpose, a well-equipped metallographic laboratory is available.
-Samples for optical or scanning electron microscopy can be processed further by chemical, plasma or ion beam etching.
+Samples for light optical or scanning electron microscopy can be processed further by chemical, plasma or ion beam etching.
 There is also equipment for coating of insulator samples on-hand.